-2.2.2 Frequency ranges and input data type
+2.2.3 Frequency ranges and input data type

-In previous studies, dependencies of the MT inversion results on the inverted frequency band have been observed and multistep inversion workflows including several frequency bands were proposed (e.g. Barth et al., 2007).
-In order to find the best combination of frequency ranges and time domain or frequency domain input types for the MT inversion, we selected a subgroup of 13 earthquakes recorded by the AlpArray stations.
+In previous studies, dependencies of the MT inversion results on the inverted frequency band have been observed and multistep inversion workflows including several frequency bands were proposed (e.g. Barth et al. (2007)).
+In order to find the best combination of frequency ranges and time domain or frequency domain input types for the MT inversion, we selected a subgroup of 13 earthquakes.
 These test events span a magnitude range of Mw 3.3 to 4.1 and are therefore considered representative.
-We perform MT inversions using different combinations of input data types (Fig. 7 and Supplement Fig. 1): time domain full waveforms (td), frequency domain amplitude spectra (fd), cross-correlations of time domain full waveforms (cc), waveform envelopes and combinations thereof.
-The input data is filtered using nine different bandpass filters with passbands between 0.01 and 0.7 Hz (Fig. 7 and Supplement Fig. S1).
+We perform MT inversions using eight different combinations of input data types (Fig. 7): time domain full waveforms (td), frequency domain amplitude spectra (fd), cross-correlations of time domain full waveforms (cc), waveform envelopes and combinations thereof.
+The input data is filtered using nine different bandpass filters with passbands between 0.01 and 0.7 Hz (Fig. 7).
 We compare the uncertainties of the resolved MTs in order to find the most appropriate parameter settings for our study and future MT studies in the Alps or similar settings.

 Figure 7.
 Testing of input data types and frequency ranges for three earthquakes with magnitudes between Mw 3.6 to 4.1.
-Abbreviations: td - time domain full waveforms; td - frequency domain amplitude spectra; td - cross-correlation fitting of full waveforms; td ddc, td and td ddc are combinations of these.
+Abbreviations: td - time domain full waveforms; fd - frequency domain amplitude spectra; cc - cross-correlation fitting of full waveforms; tdfd, tdcc, fdcc and tdfdcc are combinations of these.
 Color intensity represents summed uncertainty of MT components.
-A combination of td and td in a frequency band between 0.02-0.07 Hz yields the best results for td Mw > 3.3 (marked in green).
+A combination of fd and td in a frequency band between 0.02-0.07 Hz yields the best results for Mw > 3.3 (marked in green).